 We are all flowers planted on this earth, which God plucks in His own good time: some a little sooner, some a little later . . .
 Father and son may we meet in Paradise.
 I, poor little moth, go first.
 Adieu

-The accounts of missionary work in the Church provides an invaluable window into what cultures are like before Christ and His truth.
-There is always a certain nobility in every culture, even the most pagan, for Man, even far distant from Christ, never loses his dignity, nor his awareness of the most basic principles of the moral law, or some of them, we may hope.
+The accounts of missionary work in the Church provides an invaluable window into what cultures are like before the arrival of Christ and His salvific truth.
+True enough, there is always a certain nobility in every culture, even the most pagan, for Man, even far distant from Christ, never loses his dignity, nor his awareness of the most basic principles of the moral law, or some of them, we may hope.
 But in a culture without Christ, there is also much devilry.
 The Asiatic people in particular in their long history brought the art of torture and execution to a whole new level.
 The accounts of the martyrs of Japan were bad enough, displayed in the novel and film Silence, but in Vietnam the martyrs suffered things almost beyond imagining.
 You may have heard the phrase ‘death by a thousand cuts’, which we use metaphorically (as in, the incremental and inexorable tax increases), but was all too real in many of these victims, slowly sliced to death before the eyes of on-lookers.

 The prison here is a true image of hell: to cruel tortures of every kind – shackles, irons chains, manacles – are added hatred, vengeance, calumnies, obscene speech, quarrels, evil acts, swearing curses, as well as anguish and grief.